Tips, Checklists And A Video For Better Business Card Design

-1. Stay Within Your Printer’s Business Card Design Specifications
+1. Designing A Business Card?
+Be sure you understand your Printer’s Business Card Design Specifications

-If you are going to use a local or online printing service to print your business card design, you need to understand the typical printing requirements.
-This will ensure that your business card design is print-ready and the whole process will proceed without rejections and multiple file submissions.
+If you are going to use a local or online printing service to print your business card design, you need to understand the standard printing requirements.
+This will ensure that your business card design is print-ready and the whole process will proceed smoothly without rejections and multiple file submissions.

 Set the color mode of your artwork to CMYK.
-Many people submit RGB files, but RGB is more appropriate for web work and CMYK for print work.
+Many people submit RGB files, but RGB is more appropriate for web work you will find that most printers prefer CMYK for print work.

 2. Stay Mindful Of Business Card Trim and Bleed Lines